kaisdukes/quranic-corpus/docs/arc-rendering.md

 ## Proof

-Given the coordinate system and the quadrants of interest, let phi sweep an anti-clockwise angle from the negative X-axis.
+Given the coordinate system and the quadrants of interest, let `phi` sweep an anti-clockwise angle from the negative x-axis.

 In these choice of coordinates, the polar ellipse equation becomes: